Janet Weinberg: Career

 Weinberg started working at VTA Management Services (VTA), which provides contract rehabilitation therapy services in New York State, as an occupational therapist (OT) staff member.
 She mainly took care of children with “learning disabilities, traumatic injuries and neuromuscular diseases”.
 Over a decade she rose to a role overseeing “the work of more than 1,000 other therapists”, and earned a reputation for her activism on behalf of people with HIV and disabilities.
 She was made vice-president in 1998 of VTA's parent company, Symphony Health Services.
 Years later she still remembered a 1985 incident in Rockaway Beach, Queens when the local community “erupted” in anger to shut down a proposal to house homeless dying AIDS patients in a nursing home instead of hospitals.
 “They were never allowed to enter the nursing home,” she said, the city leaders bowed to “homophobia and hatred.”
 She also witnessed homophobia from medical staff firsthand in the 1980s during the height of the AIDS pandemic, although not HIV positive herself, she was an inpatient and the hospital staff refused to come into her room because she was lesbian.
 She became disabled herself in the 1980s due to an illness, and from then required a wheelchair.

 In the mid-1990s, while still working at VTA, she was hired to the board of the Lesbian, Gay, Bisexual, and Transgender Community Center (The center).
 The center had made an offer, and she was looking for a transition to work serving “a population still affected by the AIDS epidemic”.
 She worked for many years at The center as its development director.
-At The center, she also served as co-chairwomen helping lead a $14 million fundraising renovating its Greenwich Village headquarters.
+At The center, she also was co-chairwomen helping lead a $14 million fundraising renovating its Greenwich Village headquarters.
 She was disabled and in a wheelchair, and utilized her experience to effect design changes as well as the organizations scope.